ForesightsIT/C2/README.md

 ## Required Screenshots' Documentation
-Below are breif describtions along with the required screenshots to demonstrate the completed project [overall end-to-end workflow's] critical stages criteria meeting its various main steps's specifications:
+Below are the required screenshots to demonstrate [along with the above screencasts and describtions] the completed project [overall end-to-end workflow's] critical stages criteria meeting its various main steps's specifications: